Capital Projects > Capital Projects Parks and Public Places

 ON-STREET BIKE RACKS

-- DESCRIPTION: Installation Installation of on-street bike parking at 40 locations within the city plus a storage shelter at Ninth Street and Haven Avenue.
-This project is being funded by the Congestion Mitigation and Air Quality (CMAQ) Improvement Program.
+- DESCRIPTION: Installation of on-street bike parking at 40 locations within the city.
+This project is being funded by the Congestion Mitigation and Air Quality (CMAQ) Improvement Program through Cape May County.

 PROJECT UPDATE: The city has identified 30 street-end locations on beach blocks and 10 in-street locations near businesses.
-Racks should be installed by summer 2018.
+Project is waiting on the county.

 IMPROVEMENTS TO VARIOUS PLAYGROUNDS

 - DESCRIPTION: Repairs to 34th Street playground are complete.
-New equipment and repairs to 52nd Street playground are scheduled.
-A new rubber surface and some new equipment scheduled for North Street playground.
+New equipment and repairs to 52nd Street playground are complete.
+A new rubber surface, new equipment and a new bathroom facility for the North Street playground are complete.
+A new bathroom will be installed at the 29th Street playground.
+Improvements to 8th Street Playground are ongoing.

 DOWNTOWN STREETSCAPE IMPROVEMENTS

 - DESCRIPTION: New four-way brick crosswalks at the Ninth Street intersections with Asbury Avenue and West Avenue are complete.
-Brick crosswalks at Asbury Avenue intersections with Eighth Street and 10th Street are scheduled.
+Brick crosswalks at Asbury Avenue intersections with Eighth Street and 10th Street are also complete.
 The city will replace the uneven surfaces created by brick pavers throughout the downtown area.

 COMMUNITY CENTER IMPROVEMENTS